confluentinc/go-prompt/README.md

 ```

 #### Debugging
-You can export the follow envrioment variable in your terminal to enable debugging logs in go-prompt.
+You can export the follow environment variable in your terminal to enable debugging logs in go-prompt.

 ```
 export GO_PROMPT_ENABLE_LOG="true"